alpcansoydas/english-hate-speech-analysis/README.md

 # english-hate-speech-analysis

 In this work, hate speech recognition system is implemented in English.
+Texts that consist hate speech or offensive language are labeled as offensive and others are labeled as non-offensive.

 This model is a fine-tuned version of https://huggingface.co/cardiffnlp/twitter-roberta-base-offensive